Skip to content

 A sick young person using a laptop talk to doctor for a telehealth appointment from the living room in their home.

-Telehealth changes the way we can access medical care, making it easier and more convenient to speak with a doctor or get a prescription without leaving our home.
-But, there are some common questions around telehealth.
+Telehealth changes the way we can access medical care, making it easier and more convenient to speak with a doctor or get recommended treatments without leaving home.
+But there are some common questions around telehealth.
 For example, is it suitable for every medical or health care need?
 And, does it cost more than a face-to-face consultation?

 We’ve answered your top telehealth questions to help you feel more comfortable using telehealth and reaping the benefits.